 Uneven Gains from Digitalization: The Moderating Role of Human Capital in Subnational Export Performance in Indonesia

-Misbahol Yaqin
+• Misbahol Yaqin University of Jember

-Eka Puspa Dewi
+• Eka Puspa Dewi University of Jember

-Dhealelia Munandari
+• Dhealelia Munandari University of Jember

-Akbar Fathoni Husena
+• Akbar Fathoni Husena University of Jember

 Abstract